VinniciusC/FWCI-Scopus-project/README.md

 ## Generating graphics and statistics
 Using the script graphics-and-statistics.py we can generate graphics and statistics about the previouly collected data.
-The graphic represents a count of articles in a specified interval of a chosen attribute.
+The graphic represents a count of articles in an interval which is defined by the user.
 In the following case, the interval is 0.1 and the attribute is Normalized FWCI.
 ![1](https://user-images.githubusercontent.com/32166287/78833422-3bf95100-79c3-11ea-9730-ab497e3aac2d.png)

 Before using the functions, it is necessary specify the csv path with the data.
 To this, use the variables file and file2, in case of a second dataset.